 South Warwickshire Local Plan (SWLP)

-What is it?
+What is in the SWLP?

-What is the parish council doing about it?
+What is the Parish Council doing about it?

 What can I do about it?